It 2017 Movie Review: Stephen King’s It 2017 Remake #ITMovie @StephenKing

 Few more things and then I am going to stop.

-I felt like the movie was a little rushed when we were getting through all of the kids’ fears.
+I felt like this movie was a little rushed when we were getting through all of the kids’ fears.
 It was like we were popping from one to the next to the next to the next.
 Not enough build up for me, but that’s not their fault because they only had so much time on the screen.
 I DID enjoy how Pennywise kept creeping up on the kids and then hiding away.
-I did jump a few times.
-I like to jump — worth the ticket, like I said.
+I did jump a few times during Stephen King’s It 2017.
+I like to jump — worth the ticket price, like I said.

-Is the new It better than the original?
+Is Stephen King’s It 2017 better than the original?

 I know you want me to say yes.
 I know you do.
 The newer movie has better graphics.
 I don’t know if it has a better cast of kids – I am leaning towards a yes even though I really did love the original cast so much.
 This newer lot was just so SPOT ON – I can’t reiterate that.
 Ok, I will give it to them.
 Better cast of kids this time around.
 The dude from Stranger Things and the kid with the asthma pump were both FREAKING AWESOME.
 Everyone was – the whole crew.